racket/racket/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-_A new feature is some behavior that is not existing already._

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]